1962 Michigan Wolverines football team: Minnesota

 On October 27, Michigan lost to Minnesota, 17–0, before a homecoming crowd of 65,484 in Ann Arbor.
 It was the third consecutive game in which the Wolverines were shut out by a Big Ten opponent.
-It was the first time the program had ben shut out in three consecutive games since 1935.
+It was the first time the program had been shut out in three consecutive games since 1935.
 The Wolverines gained only 50 yards (96 passing yards and negative 46 rushing yards) on 66 plays against Minnesota.